 “And she was my mother, too.”
 She was finding it more difficult to mask the contention in her voice.
 Not that James would notice.

 Random visitors limped their vehicles along in seek of help on the road, and often fancied them a couple at first meeting.
 Not many people stopped by any other time.
 Three RVs out front used to belong to random stragglers who had the bad luck of mechanical problems.
 Some lacked the gasoline to get them to safety.

 Those drivers didn’t know that pair long carried a grudge against the world that intersected with their own path.
 James Earl and Poppy continued to work at the hole where the latest set of passersby were set to spend their eternal rest.
 Each of three other mounds had finally begun to settle to an even plane with the surrounding earth.
 Those spots shouldn’t draw any attention from an otherwise unsuspecting eye.

 Poppy and James Earl hoped no one would find out about the treasures they collected from those unlucky travelers.
 The jewelry and cash locked up in a safe nestled inside a wall in the house, all the souvenirs they hoarded from their victims.
 Any clothing or other possessions had long since been burned elsewhere and not a trace left of the folks.

 Thinking about that loot made James Earl smile as he stood beside the indented place, hands on his hips, surveying their handiwork.
 He said, “You know, Poppy, at this rate we ought to have enough together by next year to take that trip up to Des Moines like we always hoped.
 It will finally be time for a celebration.”
 His head bobbed up and down with satisfaction.

 “I don’t know, James Earl,” Poppy seemed to agree.
-She picked her implement up from the ground and moved strategically around behind her brother.
-Just before she raised that pick up over his head and land a fatal blow, she told him, “I might just be drivin’ that road on my own.”
+She picked her tool up from the ground and moved strategically around behind her brother.
+Just before she raised the pick up over his head to land a fatal blow, she told him, “I might just be drivin’ that road on my own.”